kolya5544/BybitWSProxy/README.md

 # Bybit WSS Demo Proxy (BybitWSProxy)
 ## WebSocket Trade proxy for your Bybit Demo Account

-BybitWSProxy is a server-side software that allows you to accept WebSocket Trade connection, and send them as a REST request to Bybit API instead
+BybitWSProxy is a server-side application that allows you to accept WebSocket Trade connection, and send them as a REST request to Bybit API instead

 ## But why?
 What is this for?